 A number of children who would gain coverage would have obtained hearing aids anyway.
-Because estimates show a greater than 60% rate of utilization prior to the mandate, an estimated 3,000 additional children would obtain hearing aids after the mandate.
-However, it is likely that those children who had obtained hearing aids prior to coverage might obtain hearing aids with better technology (for example, a digital, programmable hearing aid), given that the \$1,000 benefit would act as a subsidy.
-As previously discussed, under SB 1158, approximately two-thirds of purchases over time would be covered by insurance, and members would pay for the remainder out-of-pocket.
-In instances when the costs may be prohibitive, members may opt to
+Because estimates show a greater than 60% rate of utilization prior to the mandate, an estimated 3,200 additional children would obtain hearing aids after the mandate.
+However, it is likely that those children who had obtained hearing aids prior to coverage might obtain hearing aids with better technology, given that the \$1,000 benefit would act as a subsidy.